 A good practice that works for both established companies and startups is to ask your customer to provide feedback after they receive your product or use your service.
 Send them a short survey at an appropriate time after purchase and ask them about their experience.
 If you have a satisfied customer, and that is what you should be aiming for, take a step further and ask for their permission to write you a review or be featured on your testimonial section.

 4. Likes and Follows on Social Media

 Your target customers are most likely active on social media or have at least one social media account, so it is a plus if your business has a good social media following.
 This is something that is surely worth mentioning as it places you one step closer to the daily life of the prospect.
-Many companies add widgets on their homepage to show how many fans and followers they have.
+Many companies add widgets and add-ons on their homepage to show how many fans and followers they have.
 Large fan bases indicate credibility and such companies gain people’s trust more easily.